martingadea/codebase-jkonet-star/README.md

 ## Abstract 🤓
 <p align='center'><img src='media/cover.png' alt='Cover.' width='45%'> <img src='media/preview.png' alt='Cover.' width='45%'></p>

 Diffusion regulates numerous natural processes and the dynamics of many successful generative models.
-Existing models to learn the diffusion terms from observational data rely on complex bilevel optimization problems and model only the drift of the system.
-We propose a new simple model, 'JKOnet*', which bypasses the complexity of existing architectures while presenting significantly enhanced representational capabilities: 'JKOnet*' recovers the potential, interaction, and internal energy components of the underlying diffusion process.
-'JKOnet*' minimizes a simple quadratic loss and drastically outperforms other baselines in terms of sample efficiency, computational complexity, and accuracy.
-Additionally,'JKOnet*' provides a closed-form optimal solution for linearly parametrized functionals, and, when applied to predict the evolution of cellular processes from real-world data, it achieves state-of-the-art accuracy at a fraction of the computational cost of all existing methods.
+Existing models to learn the diffusion terms from observational data rely on complex bilevel optimization problems and properly model only the drift of the system.
+We propose a new simple model, JKOnet∗, which bypasses altogether the complexity of existing architectures while presenting significantly enhanced representational capabilities: JKOnet∗ recovers the potential, interaction, and internal energy components of the underlying diffusion process.
+JKOnet∗ minimizes a simple quadratic loss and drastically outperforms other baselines in terms of sample efficiency, computational complexity, and accuracy.
+Additionally, JKOnet∗ provides a closed-form optimal solution for linearly parametrized functionals, and, when applied to predict the evolution of cellular processes, it achieves state-of-the-art accuracy at a fraction of the computational cost of all existing methods.
 Our methodology is based on the interpretation of diffusion processes as energy-minimizing trajectories in the probability space via the so-called JKO scheme, which we study via its first-order optimality conditions.

 ## Getting started 🛠️
 The following works on macOS 13.2.1 and should work also on Ubuntu.
 Windows may require additional packages.